Now delayed until 1 October 2020

 - for supplies which are not subject to standard or reduced rate VAT.

-Mid-tier businesses could find both sales and purchase processes are affected if they operate as both contractor and subcontractor.
+If you are a mid-tier business, the change may affect both sales and purchase processes if you operate as both contractor and subcontractor.

 The change will hit your cashflow, particularly if you use invoice finance or the VAT cash accounting scheme.

 In broad terms, VAT received from your customers provides short term working capital for your business before you have to pay HMRC.
 If your construction business uses invoice finance (also known as factoring and invoice discounting), you can expect your cashflow to take an even bigger hit because you’ll typically receive this funding even earlier.
-In addition, if you use the VAT cash accounting scheme, you will no longer be able to do so, and again, your cashflow will be significantly affected.
+In addition, if you use the VAT cash accounting scheme, you will no longer be able to do so.
+Again, this will significantly affect your cashflow.

 We are working with a subcontractor who turnover approx £2m and use invoice discounting, and have advised them they are likely to require an additional £50,000 working capital.